Tutorial Gateway

 C Program for Armstrong Number using For Loop

-This program for Armstrong number in c allows the user to enter any positive integer.
-And then, this program will check whether a number is Armstrong Number or Not using For Loop
+This program allows the user to enter any positive integer.
+Then, this C program will check whether a number is Armstrong or Not using For Loop.

 #include <stdio.h>